deepskystacker/DSS/Installers/README.txt

 8. Refactor the code that writes TIFF files and use OpenMP to speed it up.
 Also write the output file in strips rather than scanlines.
 Substantial performance increase.

 9. Refactor the code that reads FITS files to make it easier to understand and also use OpenMP.
 Only a marginal performance benefit.

+10. Major bug fix - calibration frames were either not applied or incorrectly applied when using Super-Pixel mode.

 Welcome to DeepSkyStacker 4.2.3